DreymaR/BigBagKbdTrixPKL/README.md

 -------------
 #### A Short EPKL Glossary
 * **Extend** is a layer switch, by default the <kbd>CapsLock</kbd> key, giving easy access to navigation and NumPad etc layers
+    - I really can't overstate the benefits of using Extend.
+It amazes nearly everyone who gets used to it.
     - The true power of Extend may be hard to understand at first.
 You really should read about it in the [Big Bag][BBText]!
 * **Multi-Extend** means you'll get another Extend layer if you hold down modifiers when pressing <kbd>Extend</kbd>
     - Try holding down <kbd>RShift</kbd> and/or <kbd>RAlt</kbd> then press <kbd>Extend</kbd>
     - After selecting an Extend layer this way, keep only the <kbd>Extend</kbd> key pressed down to maintain it
-* A **Sticky Modifier** or **OSM** (One-Shot Mod) is when you can tap a mod and then another key shortly thereafter
+* **Sticky Modifier** or **OSM** (One-Shot Mod) is when you can tap a mod and then another key shortly thereafter
-    - There's a setting in the Settings file for how quickly the OSM times out, in milliseconds
+    - There's a setting in the Settings file for how quickly the OSM times out, and which keys are OSMs
 * **ToM** (Tap-or-Mod) is a dual-role key, working as a mod when held down and a normal key when tapped
     - ToM has its own timer setting which is typically shorter than the Sticky Mods timer
 * **DK** is a dead key.
 You tap it then another key, there's no timer.
 Most of my DKs are on <kbd>AltGr</kbd>+<kbd>‹symbol›</kbd>.
     - DK sequence: You can tap several DKs to get new symbols (example: {<kbd>AltGr</kbd>+<kbd>=</kbd>,<kbd>=</kbd>} gives `≡`; <kbd>AltGr</kbd>+`{/,=}` then <kbd>=</kbd> gives `≢`)
     - DK chaining: One DK can release to another.
 This is not implemented in EPKL yet
     - **MoDK** (Mother-of-DKs) is a ToM key (here, on **tap-Extend**) that leads to lots of cool DKs
+* **Compose** is a concept taken from the Linux world.
+In EPKL, the Compose key works a little differently.
+    - You can enter a sequence of characters and then press an EPKL Compose key if your layout has one
+    - If the sequence is recognized as one in an applicable [Compose table][CmpIni], it gets replaced
+    - It's also possible to set a Compose table to add to instead of replacing sequences
+    - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality
+    - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise
+    - A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!
 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
-* The **LayStack** is a stack of files that may hold layout definitions.
+* **LayStack** is the stack of files that may hold layout definitions.
 From top to bottom priority:
     - Layout, that is, the `layout.ini` file in your chosen layout folder
     - BaseLayout, which may be pointed to by the layout file
     - Layouts_Override, which may be generated to hold your personal layout settings and mappings